GoesToEleven/golang-web-dev/021_hands-on/01_hands-on/README.md

-1. Take the previous program in the previous folder and change it so that:
-* add your name as a route for your server
+ListenAndServe on port ":8080" using the default ServeMux.

+Use HandleFunc to add the following routes to the default ServeMux:

+"/"
+"/dog/"
+"/me/

+Add a HandlerFunc for each of the routes.

-* add the correponding func to print your name
+Have the "/me/" route print out your name.